vseryakov/backendjs/README.md

 ## Secure Web site, client verification

 This is a mode when the whole Web site is secure by default, even access to the HTML files must be authenticated.
-In this mode the pages must defined 'Backend.session = true' during the initialization on every html page, it will enable Web sessions for the site and then no need to sign every API reauest.
+In this mode the pages must defined 'Backend.session = true' during the initialization on every html page, it will enable Web sessions for the site and then no need to sign every API request.

-The typical client Javascript verification for the html page may look like this, it will redirect to login page if needed, this assumes the default path '/public' still allowed without the signature:
+The typical client JavaScript verification for the html page may look like this, it will redirect to login page if needed, this assumes the default path '/public' still allowed without the signature:

 ```javascript